Auxiliary MCMC and particle Gibbs samplers for parallelisable inference in latent dynamical systems: Discussion

 \section{Discussion}

 In this article, we have presented a principled approach to doing MCMC-based inference in general tractable Feynman--Kac models.
-At core, the method corresponds to augmenting the model by introducing an artificial observation model, and then proceeding to sample from the augmented model using a two step approach: first sample the observations conditionally on a trajectory, and second, sample from a MCMC kernel keeping the trajectory conditional distribution invariant.
+At the core, the method corresponds to augmenting the model by introducing an artificial observation model, and then proceeding to sample from the augmented model using a two-step approach: first sample the observations conditionally on a trajectory, and, second, sample from a MCMC kernel keeping the distribution of the trajectory (conditionally on the artificial observations) invariant.

 To summarise, we have described two versions of this class of samplers.
-A first one, which we coined auxiliary Kalman sampler can be seen as an extension/specialisation of \citet{titsias2018} to models with latent dynamics, and is particularly useful when the latent model is quasi-Gaussian and of relatively small dimension.
-The second class, which considers using conditional SMC to sample the trajectory conditional to the auxiliary observations, can be seen as a generalisation of \citet{finke2021csmc}.
-Importantly, we have shown that both methods introduced could be parallelised across time steps on hardware such as GPUs, while retaining good statistical properties: the sequential and parallel versions of the auxiliary Kalman sampler are fully statistically equivalent, while the particle Gibbs ones are not, but the parallel-in-time auxiliary particle Gibbs does not suffer from worse mixing properties, in particular when run time is taken into account.
+The first one, which we coined auxiliary Kalman sampler can be seen as an extension/specialisation of \citet{titsias2018} to models with latent dynamics, and is particularly useful when the latent model is quasi-Gaussian and of relatively small dimension.
+We believe that this class of samplers opens the door to using the Gaussian approximations developed in the signal processing community for exact inference in state-space models.
+The second class, which considers using conditional SMC to sample the trajectory conditional to the auxiliary observations, can be seen as a generalisation of \citet{finke2021csmc} which allows for more flexibility (and therefore performance) in the design of proposal distributions.
+Importantly, we have shown that both methods introduced could be parallelised across time steps on hardware such as GPUs, while retaining good statistical properties.
+Formally, the sequential and parallel versions of the auxiliary Kalman sampler are fully statistically equivalent, while the particle Gibbs ones are not, but the parallel-in-time auxiliary particle Gibbs does not suffer from severely worse mixing properties, in particular when run time is taken into account.